 Send your Resource List to the Library for review

-Course Organisers should review and update their Resource Lists for the new academic year and send their lists to the Library by 6th November.
-Send lists for review throughout the year when new items have been added or new digitisations have been requested.
+Course Organisers are expected to review and update their Resource Lists for the new academic year and then send their lists to the Library to check for e-book availability, purchase new items and provide copyright-compliant scans.

-Please read this guide for a summary of how the Library will manage the provision of Library materials for Sem 2 2020/21 and actions for Course organisers.
+Read this guide for an overview of how the Library will manage the provision of Library materials for 2021/22 and actions for Course organisers.